cobraa699/cobraa699/README.md

 ---

-Thanks for visiting my profile!
-If you share my interests or want to chat about code, feel free to connect or drop a message on GitHub.
+If you share my interests or want to chat about code, feel free to connect or shoot me a DM on Discord.